robot-perception-group/AirCap/packages/simulation/my_firefly_training/README.md

 - To start script the format is as follows
 - script.sh  <number_of_experiment_runs (default value: 1)> <rosbag file name or experiment name (default name: test)> <record-bag-flag (default value: 0)>
-- **We noticed thatI Gazebo could crash on the first run if it was newly installed.**
+- **We noticed that Gazebo could crash on the first run if it was newly installed.**
 - **If Gazebo client does not startup in 30 seconds, run ./killswitch to kill all nodes and rerun the below script**
 - **If record-bag-flag = 1 , then the bags save images and rewards for 120s.
-The saving of bags after 120s of experiment run code take a few minutes as images have to be written from memory.**
+The saving of bags after 120s of experiment run could take a few minutes as images have to be written from memory.**
 - For single agent drl
 ```
 cd ~/aircaprl/aircap_ws/src/scripts/simulation